jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- Improve precision (calendar lines should include exactly that hour and that block.
+The hour works but the block precision is only right if you create an event a little bit smaller than the line)
 - Extract functions and improve readability
 - Connect events created to specific day
   - How to change days but preserve events?
 State?
 Only with bd?